shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-pixels-advanced.md

 order ID and there is a 36 character limit.

 You can report on this data using the
-[Advertiser Attributed Conversions Report](advertiser-attributed-conversions-report.md) or the [Log-Level Data Feeds](../../log-level-data/log-level-data-feeds.md), if you subscribe to our Log-Level Data.
+[Advertiser Attributed Conversions Report](advertiser-attributed-conversions-report.md) or the [log-level-data](../log-level-data/log-level-data-feeds.md), if you subscribe to our Log-Level Data.

 ``` pre
 <img src="media/px?id=1&order_id=[ORDER_ID]&t=2" width="1" height="1" />